ctrlplusb/react-universally/docs/ApplicationConfig.md

 You don't have `flow` to help you in these cases as you are providing a array of strings and not access the config object directly, so typos can be a common issue.
 In addition to this you may not have exposed the target configuration value via the client config filter rules that are contained at the bottom of the `./config` file.

 To help you with these cases the `safeConfigGet` will throw helpful error messages indicating the problem and recommending solutions to them.

+## Config Highlights

+Below are some interesting aspects of the configuration file to be aware of.

+### Easily add an "API" bundle

+A fairly common requirement for a project that scales is to create additional servers bundles, e.g. an API server.

+Instead of requiring you to hack the Webpack configuration we have have provided a section within the centralised project configuration that allows you to easily declare additional bundles.
+You simply need to provide the source, entry, and output paths - we take care of the rest.

+_IMPORTANT:_ One further requirement for this feature is that within your new server bundle you export the created http listener.
+This exported listener will be used by the development server so that it can automatically restart your server any time the source files for it change.